FOREX-Yen squeezes higher as disappointing PMIs dim mood, euro eyes ECB

 The Australian dollar managed to bounce back above 87 U.S. cents, from an eight-month low of $0.8663.
 It came within a hair’s breadth of its 2014 trough of $0.8660 on Wednesday after local retail sales data fell short of expectations.

-Aussie bears will look to building approvals and trade data due at 0130 GMT before giving the downside another go.

-Overall though, the market is looking at the prospect of another listless session in Asia with several major centres including China and Hong Kong closed for public holidays.

-Investors are also unlikely to want to take big positions ahead of the closely watched U.S. payrolls report on Friday and amid the ongoing pro-democracy unrest in Hong Kong.
-(Editing by Shri Navaratnam)
+Investors are expected to remain cautious ahead of the closely watched U.S. payrolls report on Friday, and are also warily monitoring developments in Hong Kong’s ongoing pro-democracy protests.
+(Editing by Shri Navaratnam and Eric Meijer)